cicsdev/cics-java-liberty-springboot-transactions/blog/Blog.md

 If you are following step-by-step, generate and download a Spring Boot web application using the Spring initializr website tool.
 For further details on how to do this, and how to deploy bundles to CICS, see this tutorial - [spring-boot-java-applications-for-cics-part-1-jcics-maven-gradle](https://developer.ibm.com/technologies/java/tutorials/spring-boot-java-applications-for-cics-part-1-jcics-maven-gradle).
 We use Eclipse as our preferred IDE.

-Once your newly generated project has been imported into your IDE, you should have the Application.java and ServletInitializer.java classes which provide the basic framework of a Spring Boot web application.
-Add the TransactionController.java class as seen below.
+Once your newly generated project has been imported into your IDE, you should have the `Application.java` and `ServletInitializer.java` classes which provide the basic framework of a Spring Boot web application.

+![Starting Application](graphics/StartApplication.png)

+Next add the `TransactionController.java` class as shown below.
 This class is used as the central coordinator for all the REST requests from your browser.
 Later we will adapt and extend it to drive the different transactional approaches, but for now it's just a simple text response to the root REST request.

-![Starting Application](graphics/StartApplication.png)

-Cut and paste into a new class 'TransactionController.java'

 ```java